 Students may withdraw from one or more courses any time before the last three weeks of the semester.
 However, as of fall 2004, students will be allowed a maximum of eight total withdrawals if they enter KSU as a freshman.
 Transfer students will be allowed one withdrawal per fifteen credit hours attempted, for a maximum of eight.
 Students who choose to pursue a second degree at KSU will be allowed two additional withdrawals.
 Students who entered KSU before fall 2004 will be allowed one withdrawal per fifteen credit hours attempted.
-Withdrawals must be done online at www.kennesaw.edu, through Owl Express.
+To withdraw they should complete an official withdrawal form in the Office of the Registrar.
 Students who officially withdraw from courses before mid-semester will receive a "W" in those courses and receive no credit.
 They will not, however, suffer any academic penalty.
 Students who officially withdraw after mid-semester (and before the last three weeks of the semester) will receive a "WF" which will be counted as an "F" in the calculation of their grade point average.
 Exact withdrawal dates will be published in the official academic calendar and are subject to approval by the Board of Regents.
 Students who simply stop attending classes without officially withdrawing are assigned failing grades.
 Students may appeal to the academic standing committee for consideration of unusual circumstances.